aircarto/ModileAir/README.md

 confignbiot[7] = cfg::has_wifi;
 ```

-If the data is sent as byte, the sensor ID and the signal strength are sent as headers of the POST request.
+If the data is sent as bytes, the sensor ID and the signal strength are sent as headers of the POST request.

 ## WiFi payload